Usage-based billing for AI services: Why your ERP is the key to scaling it right

 • Recognize revenue properly inside your ERP

-That flexibility is exactly why AI billing needs to be embedded inside the ERP – because you need full control over invoicing, usage tracking and revenue recognition in one place.
+That flexibility is exactly why AI service billing needs to be embedded inside the ERP – because you need full control over invoicing, usage tracking and revenue recognition in one place.

-Misconception #3: "Revenue recognition for AI usage is too complex for our ERP."
+AI billing management misconception #3: "Revenue recognition for AI usage is too complex for our ERP."

 AI pricing often requires deferred revenue tracking, since AI credits and tokens may be prepaid but used later.
 Because of this, many finance leaders assume their ERP can't handle the complexities of AI revenue recognition – but this misconception leads companies to create more problems than they solve.